OCA/server-ux/server_action_mass_edit/readme/CONFIGURE.md

-- Go to *Settings / Technical / Actions / Server Actions* and configure
+- In developer mode, go to *Settings / Technical / Actions / Server Actions*
-  the object and fields for Mass Editing.
+- Create a new server action
+- Name the server action (ie. *Product Template Category Mass Editing*)
+- Choose Type *Mass Edit Records*
+- Select the model
+- Add the security groups allowed to use this action
-- Select the object and add the fields of that object on which you want to apply mass editing.
+- Add the fields you want to be mass edited

 ![Configuration](../static/description/mass_editing_form.png)